kiki-kanri/ts-project-builder/README.md

 ## Usage

+This package requires Node v16.15.1 or above.

 Use `npx ts-project-builder -h` command to see the usage description.

 Use `npx ts-project-builder` command to automatically read the value of type in package.json to determine the output file format (esm or cjs).

-The default entry point file to look for is ./src/index.ts The default output folder is ./dist
+The default entry point file to look for is `./src/index.ts` and the default output folder is `./dist`.

 **The -c flag enables automatic clearing of the dist folder, it does not specify a path to the configuration file!**